The truth about October is that it’s just hard.

 This Can’t Be Right.

 The same son who once asked me how I knew that God existed.
-Earlier, on my way home from work, it could only have been God who whispered the answer in my ear so I would be ready.
+Earlier, on my way home from work, it could only have been God who whispered the truth in my ear so I would be ready.
 So when Mikey asked, “How do you know God exists?”
 I told him, “Because YOU exist.”

 Mikey could wrap his head around that.
 He knew how much I loved him.
 He knew I meant that was all the proof I needed that there was a God.